Wmbat/libcaramel/README.md

-# libcaeruleum
+# libcaramel

-libcaeruleum is a C++20 data-structure and container library that aims to be complient with the C++ STL algorithms.
+libcaramel is a C++20 data-structure and container library that aims to be complient with the C++ STL algorithms.

 ## Table of Content